mhmdjnde/Gym_Supplement_Store/README.md

-# Gym_Supplement_Store
-Gym Supplement Store App is an Android application built using Java and the Android SDK, designed to provide a seamless shopping experience for gym supplements.
-Users can browse products, add items to their cart, and securely checkout, while admins can manage inventory.
+# Gym Supplement Store App 🏋️‍♂️💊

+An Android application for a gym supplement store, built using **Android SDK** and **Java**.
+This app allows users to browse, search, and purchase supplements while providing an intuitive shopping experience with a user-friendly interface.

+## Features 📱

+✅ Browse and search for gym supplements
+✅ Add products to cart and checkout
+✅ Secure user authentication (login/signup)
+✅ Order history and tracking
+✅ Admin panel for managing products (optional)
+✅ Smooth and responsive UI

+## Tech Stack 🛠

+- **Android SDK**
+- **Java**
+- **Firebase (or SQLite for local storage)**
+- **Material Design UI**